-object_id can be any object associated with the file, including the file itself, a dataset, a group, an attribute, or a named data type.
+object_id can be any object associated with the file, including the file itself, a dataset, a group, an attribute, or a named datatype.

 scope specifies whether the scope of the flushing action is global or local.
-Valid values are hid_t object_id IN: Identifier of object used to identify the file.
-H5F_scope_t scope IN: Specifies the scope of the flushing action.
+Valid values are as follows: